My Grandparents’ Story by

 Belle with her first two children, before leaving Russian, around 1905.

-They were friendly with everyone in their community, which saved them when the pogroms swept through in June, 1906, killing all the Jews they could find.
+They were friendly with everyone in their community, which saved them when the pogroms swept through in early June, 1906, killing all the Jews they could find.
 As the pogrom began, my grandfather ran home through back alleys to escape the gunfire and the family was hidden by their Christian landlords.
-2,000 Jews were burned alive when their synagogue was set on fire.
 Belle and Zalman quickly booked passage to America’s golden shores and arrived in New York in August, 1906.
 My mother always told me proudly that they came second class, not steerage.
 A friend of my brother’s found the manifest for the ship.

-Some years ago, a cousin visited Bialystock and tells me there are no Jews remaining, only two plaques, one in a park where Jews were gunned down, one where the burned synagogue stood.
+Some years ago, a cousin visited Bialystock and told me there are no Jews remaining, only two plaques, one in a park where Jews were gunned down, one where the burned synagogue stood.
+The synagogue was burned decades later, when all remaining Jews had been herded into a ghetto by the Nazis in 1941.
+During Saturday morning services, the doors were barred shut and the occupants were burned alive.
 All other traces of a once-thriving community have been wiped out.

 Since Grandma’s parents were already there, they made their way to Toledo, Ohio, and shared a two-flat with them.
 The homes were connected through the basement.
 Zalman, now known as Samuel Stein (he dropped the “Becken”; Grandma’s family became “Perlis”, after a sister married a man with that name) opened a jewelry store on Adams St. in downtown Toledo, a store that prospered and provided a living for himself and his son, Joe, who joined the business as an adult.